Happy Worker

 products

-A holistic approach to preventing Repetitive Strain Injuries
+A somatic approach to preventing Repetitive Strain Injuries (RSI) and Computer Vision Syndrome (CVS)

-Hilary Bryan, CMA, RSMT, and founder of The Body At Work, was certified in Laban Movement Analysis (LMA) and Bartenieff Fundamentals (BF) by the Laban / Bartenieff Institute of Movement Studies, New York, where she conducted research on the application of LMA to ergonomics and to injured workers suffering from repetitive strain injuries.
-She teaches LMA/BF in the Integrated Movement Studies certification programs, at the University of California at Davis, and at California State University Hayward.
-She has taught body alignment, movement analysis and dance at the University of California at Berkeley, Oakland Ballet, and studios and festivals throughout the San Francisco Bay Area, Taiwan, Russia, and New Zealand.
-She has presented her ergonomics and artistic work in international conferences.
-Ms. Bryan holds a BA in Russian language, history and mathematics from Smith College and is working toward her MFA at UC Davis.
-She also directs the company Hilary Bryan Dance Theater, formerly Frank and Bryan Dance, and founded The Somatics Series of workshops exploring a range of therapeutic bodymind disciplines.
+Hilary Bryan, CMA, RSMT, PhD and founder of The Body At Work, is certified in Laban Movement Analysis (LMA) and Bartenieff Fundamentals (BF) by the Laban / Bartenieff Institute of Movement Studies in New York (LIMS), where she conducted research on applying LMA to ergonomics in order to benefit injured workers suffering from repetitive strain injuries (RSI).
+She has taught LMA/BF on faculty at the Moscow Institute of Therapeutic Arts, Russian Association of Dance Movement Therapy, Integrated Movement Studies professional certification programs, University of California at Davis, and California State University East Bay (formerly CSU Hayward).
+She has taught body alignment, movement analysis and dance technique at Sam Houston State University (Texas), University of California at Berkeley, Oakland Ballet, and professsional studios and festivals throughout the United States, Taiwan, Russia, and New Zealand.
+Ms. Bryan has presented her ergonomics and artistic work at international conferences.
+She earned her B.A. in Russian language, history and mathematics from Smith College, and both an M.F.A. in Dramatic Art (choreography emphasis) and Ph.D. in Performance Studies (Practice as Research) at UC Davis.
+She directs the company Hilary Bryan Dance Theater (formerly Frank and Bryan Dance) and founded The Somatics Series of workshops exploring a range of therapeutic bodymind disciplines.
 Ms. Bryan is a Registered Somatic Movement Therapist with the International Somatic Movement Educators and Therapists Association.
+Her writing about somatic movement practice has been published in books and journals, including Lexington Books.
+More writing available here.

 During her career in Human Resources, Ms. Bryan managed workers compensation claims, developed Injury and Illness Prevention Plans (IIPP), and developed and taught a range of corporate safety training programs.
 In 2005 Ms. Bryan was invited to present The Body at Work's unique movement-based approach to the Bay Area Ergonomic Study Group: